-As counselling online courses show, losing a loved one is perhaps the hardest thing a person can go through during their life.
-People react to this kind of personal trauma in all kinds of different ways, meaning that counselling people through loss tests your interpersonal skills to their limits.
+As counselling courses show, losing a loved one is perhaps the hardest thing a person can go through during their life.
+People react to this kind of personal trauma differently, meaning that counselling people through loss tests your interpersonal skills to their limits.

-While no two people are quite the same, there are strategies that tend to work with everyone - although there's no guarantee of anything.
-That said, we now look at five often-effective strategies that can be used to help someone overcome the loss of someone close to them.
+While no two people are quite the same, some strategies tend to work with everyone - although there's no guarantee of anything.
+That said, we now look at five often-effective strategies that can help someone overcome the loss of someone close to them.

-Being able to grieve appropriately is vital for our mental well-being, as you’ll find when engaging in online studying on the subject.
-That's because it allows a person to free up energy that's bound to the person who has gone.
+Being able to grieve appropriately is vital for our mental well-being, as you'll find when studying the subject online.
+That's because it allows a person to free up energy bound to the person who has gone.
 Unless grief occurs, reinvesting this energy in positive ways can be difficult.
-As such, you should let a person experience it, as it's a very necessary part of the process.
+As such, you should let a person experience it, as it's a necessary part of the process.

 Not everyone will want to talk about something as fresh as a recent bereavement, but if someone wants to, you should try and encourage it.
 It might not be easy to talk, and you might not understand fully what the person is going through, but expressing any words can be incredibly cathartic and help enormously.